Janis-Rullis-IT/dev/Elixir-Phoenix/Tuple.md

 * Array are faster for get set.
 * Linkedlist are faster at inserting, deleting new elements.

-If you want insert a new element after the 3d element then all elements after it will be rewritten.
+* array - If you want insert a new element after the 3d element then all elements after it will be rewritten.
+* list - Prepend is fast.
+You just point the new el.to the first el.
+Append is increasingly slow because you need to walk to the end of the list and point to the new el.
+On top of that, erlang has immutability, which means that you actually can not touch the last element so you need to create a new one and edit that, which means that el.before needs to pointed to the new el. **That all leads to a completely new list just because of a push action**.
 ### Size / Access

 * Tuple - instantly.